Reading Time: mins

 Nothing compares to cuddles with your newborn.
 But after a while, and with all the other moving around you’re doing as a new mum, those beautiful little cuddles turn into a tight chest, tight hip flexors, sore shoulders and sore necks.
 This is not quite as cute and can play a huge role in how you feel physically and mentally.

-As a new mum myself, I get it.
+I’ve been there, I get it.
 And I want to help.

 POSTURE AFFECTS YOU PHYSICALLY AND MENTALLY